Dr. Barbara Andersen

 Education

-- MA and PhD in psychology (clinical) from the University of Illinois, 1980
+- PhD, University of Illinois, 1980

 Professor Andersen is a clinical psychologist who studies biobehavioral aspects of cancer.
 Following an internship at UCLA where she began research in cancer, she began her career in 1980 in the Department of Psychology, University of Iowa.
 There she studied psychological and sexual aspects of gynecologic cancer and received the Burlington Northern Award for excellence in Teaching (1985) and the Research Scholar Award (1988).
 She came to Ohio State University (OSU) Department of Psychology in 1989, with a joint appointment in Obstetrics and Gynecology, and was promoted to Professor in 1991.